The border health roles or responsibilities of agencies or groups supporting border health.

 Health protection officers (HPOs)

-Frontline statutory officers designated by the Director-General of Health to administer statutory functions in relation to public health – including relevant border control activities (eg, granting pratique, inspecting vessels for quarantinable or infectious diseases, implementing the ship sanitation certification system, issuing cleansing orders, etc).
-They exercise their functions within their health districts.
+Frontline statutory officers designated by the Director-General of Health to administer statutory functions in relation to public health – including relevant border control activities (for instance, granting pratique, inspecting vessels for quarantinable or infectious diseases, implementing the ship sanitation certification system, issuing cleansing orders).
+HPOs exercise their functions at the local level within their districts.
+They are employed by Te Whatu Ora and are part of the National Public Health Service.

 Immigration New Zealand (INZ)

 The government agency that looks after New Zealand’s immigration rules and laws for people who want to visit, work, study, live, start a business, or invest in New Zealand.
 It works with other government agencies, international organisations, and industry partners to improve border security and make immigration easier.
 INZ is responsible for the movement of people through New Zealand’s border.
 INZ staff screen travellers before and when they arrive in New Zealand and works alongside other government agencies to control any risks, including public health risks, posed by travellers.
-INZ sits within MBIE.
+INZ sits within the Ministry for Business, Innovation and Employment.

 Local authorities